Tap to close

 What is Civil Conspiracy?

 Civil conspiracy is a common law tort that holds multiple parties liable when they agree to act together in a way that causes economic harm to another.
 The term derives from the Latin conspirare, meaning "to breathe together," reflecting the core concept of coordinated wrongdoing.
-Unlike other economic torts discussed in this guide, conspiracy requires proof of an agreement between two or more people—acting alone, the same conduct might not attract liability.
+Unlike other economic torts, conspiracy requires proof of an agreement between two or more people.
+Acting alone, the same conduct might not attract liability.

 What makes conspiracy unusual is that it is not simply joint tortfeasance.
 As the UK Supreme Court explained in JSC BTA Bank v.
-Ablyazov, conspiracy is a distinct tort with primary liability.
+Ablyazov[2015] UKSC 64.
+Confirms conspiracy as a distinct tort with primary liability., conspiracy is a distinct tort with primary liability.
 The fact of combination can alter the legal character of acts that would be lawful if done individually.
 In other words, plurality itself can convert otherwise permissible conduct into tortious conduct.

 Canadian courts recognize civil conspiracy as an established cause of action, though its scope and rationale have been subject to judicial scrutiny.
 The tort protects against coordinated economic harm, whether inflicted through lawful or unlawful means, and serves as a check on concerted conduct designed to injure business interests.